as

 On devices with Google Play services enabled, the setHostedDomain() method doesn't necessarily block the user from signing in to an app with an email that uses a different domain name.

-If a user signs in to their device using an email that belongs to the hosted domain, only that email will appear on the in-app sign-in window.
+If a user signs in to their device using an email that belongs to the hosted domain, only that email appears on the in-app sign-in window.
 If the user isn't signed in to the device with an email that belongs to the hosted domain and they attempt to sign in to the app, the app displays the Google Sign-In window (managed by Google Play services) to prompt the user to sign in to the device.
 A user can then choose to sign in with an email from a different domain.
-However, if they sign in with an email from a different domain, the in-app sign-in window won't show that email as a sign-in option like it does for emails that belong to the hosted domain.
+However, if they sign in with an email from a different domain, the in-app sign-in window doesn't show that email as a sign-in option like it does for emails that belong to the hosted domain.

 On Fire OS devices, the setHostedDomain() method restricts the user's email ID and allows it to be added only if it's within the hosted domain.